Sonos Australia | Full Review & Best Prices For All Wireless Models (Beam, 1, 5, Move & More) | 2021

 A good question, with no official answer.
 Many people speculate that the SL in Sonos One SL stands for ‘speechless’, referring to having no onboard microphone.

-Check out the full list of Sonos One SL specifications, features and current pricing by clicking here -> Sonos One SL
+Check out the full list of Sonos One SL specifications, features and our best price by clicking here -> Sonos One SL

 The Sonos Five represents the third generation of the largest Sonos speaker in the range - the Play:5.